ai-toolchainz/squadAI/docs/core-concepts/Tasks.md

 ```

 !!! note "Task Assignment"
-    Directly specify an `agent` for assignment or let the `hierarchical` CrewAI's process decide based on roles, availability, etc.
+    Directly specify an `agent` for assignment or let the `hierarchical` SquadAI's process decide based on roles, availability, etc.

 ## Integrating Tools with Tasks

-Leverage tools from the [crewAI Toolkit](https://github.com/joaomdmoura/crewai-tools) and [LangChain Tools](https://python.langchain.com/docs/integrations/tools) for enhanced task performance and agent interaction.
+Leverage tools from the [squadAI Toolkit](https://github.com/joaomdmoura/squadai-tools) and [LangChain Tools](https://python.langchain.com/docs/integrations/tools) for enhanced task performance and agent interaction.

 ## Creating a Task with Tools